CLASSES IN THE SHOP

 Instructor: Eric Cannizzaro

 This one day workshop will provide all the resources and skills needed to start weaving chairs and stool seats with shaker tape.
-After a few initial demonstrations, this will be a work-at-your-own pace environment with individualized instruction as needed.
+After a few initial demonstrations, students will work at their own pace with individualized instruction as needed.
 Students will bring in their own chair (or two!) that need re-seating (craigslist has plenty if you need one), along with the appropriate amount of shaker tape - see my resources page for where and how to order the material.
 Note: Student’s should expect to complete their seats anytime between 1pm - 5pm, depending on their pace and how many seats they choose to weave.

 April